 De Kooning’s use of abstraction in “Interchange” is a significant aspect of the painting’s importance, as it allowed him to create a sense of movement and energy.
 The artwork is also notable because it marked a shift in de Kooning’s work towards a more figurative style.
 Prior to “Interchange,” de Kooning was primarily known for his abstract expressionist work.
 However, with this painting, he began incorporating more recognizable figures into his pieces, which would become a defining feature of his style.

 “Salvator Mundi” by Leonardo da Vinci | $450 Million

-“Salvator Mundi” was long considered a copy of a lost original by Leonardo, and it was only in the 2000s that it was reattributed to the artist himself.
-The artwork underwent a meticulous conservation process, which revealed the artist’s technique and brushstrokes.
-The painting was also subject to a series of scientific tests, including infrared reflectography and X-ray fluorescence analysis, that confirmed the painting’s authenticity.
+The painting had long been regarded as a copy of a lost original by Leonardo, until it was reattributed to the artist himself in the 2000s.
+This determination came about through a meticulous restoration process, which uncovered the artist’s technique and brushstrokes.
+The artwork also underwent scientific testing, including infrared reflectography and X-ray fluorescence analysis, which further confirmed its authenticity.